 - Basil is completely dehydrated when leaves are dry and crispy to the touch (but not blackened – that is overdone)

-- Crumble dehydrated basil leaves if desired
+- Crumble dehydrated basil leaves if desired, then store in an airtight container or spice jar

 Notes